ABOUT US

 Nothin' Like a LAND ROVER

 Our guys at Kivuli Workshop restore our cars to maximize game viewing.
-Heri is a masterly crafted at designing crash bars.
+Heri is a master at designing crash bars.
 Deo has a naturally analytical mind for engines, transmissions, and differentials.
 He won’t let you down.
 Saidi and Mramba complete the aesthetics with custom-made interiors, just right for you.

 This year, we decided to feature the Barbour design and will entertain you in their classic edition.